Raids, arrests as German police probe Dresden jewelry theft | Times Leader

 By DAVID RISING

+The director of Dresden’s museums, Marion Ackermann, said the raids and arrests were an encouraging development in the case.

+“Of course we hope that the jewelry sets will be found and that they soon be able to be returned to their original location,” she said.

-Three people, identified only as German citizens, were arrested on suspicion of organized robbery and arson.
+Three people, identified only as German citizens, two aged 23 and one 26, were arrested on suspicion of organized robbery and arson.

+Police issued photos of two others, wanted on the same charges, identifying them as Abdul Majed Remmo, 21, and Mohamed Remmo, 21.

+Members of the same extended family were convicted earlier this year for a similarly spectacular heist, the theft of a 100-kilogram (220 pound) Canadian gold coin dubbed the “Big Maple Leaf” from Berlin’s Bode Museum in 2017.

 The Green Vault is one of the world’s oldest museums.
 It was established in 1723 and contains the treasury of Augustus the Strong of Saxony, comprising around 4,000 objects of gold, precious stones and other materials.